Skip to main content

 • Informed about abnormal findings/results

-• Given copy of Informed consent form
+• Participants will be given copy of Informed consent form

 • Name and signature of subjects/substitute decision maker